fpco/ide-backend/README.md

     cabal install --enable-tests

-For some more testing, go to test/ and run

-    ../dist/build/ghc-errors/ghc-errors

-with the name of each of the subdirectories in turn (sorry, no automation here yet).

 The API is in IdeSession.hs.
-Format it nicely with
+It can be formatted nicely for viewing with

     cabal haddock